DataS-DHSC/.github/.github/ISSUE_TEMPLATE/default-issue-template.md

 **Key requirements for the ticket**
 Assuming they're not big enough to warrant their own issue/ticket, provide clear and concise descriptions of any specific tasks required as part of the ticket.
 Use bullet points for clarity.

+**Dependencies**
+Provide a description of any dependencies for the ticket, including links to the relevant issue/ticket where appropriate and/or to the data required, and (if known) estimated dates for completion.

 **Deadline**
 If there is a specific deadline, note the date.
 If it is less precise than that, give a time frame (e.g. approximately two weeks).